momentum-morehouse/small-business-website-SteezyFangmouth/README.md

 ## Directions

-Your task is to build a three-page website for a small business, Lazy River Nursery and Garden Supply.
+Your task is to build a three-page website for a small business, .
 The three pages are:

 - A home page (`index.html`)
 - "Currently In Stock" - a page of plants they currently have in stock (`in-stock.html`)